tobek/laminae/all.md

 - REF[Power] tends towards ambition, achievement, glory, determination, focus, efficiency, beauty, domination, competition, selfishness, cynicism, security, success, and luxury.
 - REF[Dissolution] tends towards finality, rest, release, destruction, nullification, loss, ignorance, waste, death, and certainty.

-maybe this is the forgetting place
+maybe this is the forgetting place. he wants it all to himself, like "_____ appears to be a complicated place, but thanks to the efforts of the jealous Forgetful Duke, it all seems rather simple once you've left."

 The Procedure? interesting association, sounds a bit LXX, maybe a synonym